-- If special category data (sensitive information) is accidentally made available via email to unauthorised individuals, the sender must attempt to recall the email as soon as they become aware of the error - Members of staff who receive personal data sent in error must alert the sender and the DPO as soon as they become aware of the error - If the sender is unavailable or cannot recall the email for any reason, the DPO will ask the ICT department to recall it - In any cases where the recall is unsuccessful, the DPO will contact the relevant unauthorised individuals who received the email, explain that the information was sent in error, and request that those individuals delete the information and do not share, publish, save or replicate it in any way• - The DPO will ensure we receive a written response from all the individuals who received the data, confirming that they have complied with this request - The DPO will carry out an internet search to check that the information has not been made public; if it has, we will contact the publisher/website owner or administrator to request that the information is removed from their website and deleted
+- If special category data (sensitive information) is accidentally made available via email to unauthorised individuals, the sender must attempt to recall the email as soon as they become aware of the error. - Members of staff who receive personal data sent in error must alert the sender and the school's data protection representative as soon as they become aware of the error. - If the sender is unavailable or cannot recall the email for any reason, the school's data protection representative will ask the [ICT department/external IT support provider] to attempt to recall it from external recipients and remove it from the school's email system. - In any cases where the recall is unsuccessful, the school's data protection representative will contact the relevant unauthorised individuals who received the email, explain that the information was sent in error, and request that those individuals delete the information and do not share, publish, save, or replicate it in any way.

-Other types of breach where actions to mitigate the impact of data breeches could include:
+Other types of breach that you might want to consider could include:

-- Details of pupil premium interventions for named children being published on the school website - Non-anonymised pupil exam results or staff pay information being shared with governors - A school laptop containing non-encrypted sensitive personal data being stolen or hacked - The school's cashless payment provider being hacked and parents' financial details stolen
+- Details of pupil premium interventions for named children being published on the school website. - Non-anonymised pupil exam results or staff pay information being shared with governors. - A school laptop containing non-encrypted sensitive personal data being stolen or hacked. - The school's cashless payment provider being hacked, and parents' financial details stolen. - Hardcopy reports sent to the wrong families.